Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 Corner Brackets.
 For the upright parts:

 * Insert two 6mm bolts into a 60mm MakerBeam.
-* Fasten a MakerBeam Corner Bracket to the bolts with two lock nuts.
+* Fasten a MakerBeam Corner Bracket to the MakerBeam with two lock nuts.

 Repeat these steps for the second upright part.